In my config, the Oracle Database version is 19.7 and the databases are actually CDBs. No Grid Infrastructure, non-OMF datafiles.

 Actually, the user DEF still has some segments in the DATA tablespace.
 Hence, the procedure cannot be sure what was the original intention: copy the user ABC ?
 The clone procedure allows only to specify the tablespaces, so this is the only possible result.

-There are case, however, where you cannot do it.
+There are cases, however, where you cannot do it.
 For example, it the existing PDB should have been the clone, or if you are converting a copy of the same database from Non-CDB to PDB using autoupgrade (with autoupgrade you cannot modify the CREATE PLUGGABLE DATABASE statement).

-In this case the solution might be to change the DBID of the existing PDB, via unplug/plug:
+In this case, the solution might be to change the DBID of the existing PDB, via unplug/plug:

 Ok, if you’re reading this post, you may want to read also the previous one that explains something more about the problem.